yaanno/budapest-py/README.md

 ### virtualenv

-We'll use virtualenv for its coolness extensively, so after you went along with easy_install, do an
+We'll use [virtualenv](http://pypi.python.org/pypi/virtualenv/) for its coolness extensively, so after you went along with easy_install, do an
     easy_install virtualenv

+### pip

+[pip](http://pypi.python.org/pypi/pip/) is a great and nice package management tool that deserver attention from every Python developer, so lets put it into the site-packages immediately:
+    easy_install pip

 ## Building steps